AsakuraKai/Conversion/docs/README.md

 ## Project Goals

-This is a complete rebuild of an existing Auto Rename File Service app, reimagined with:
+This is a complete rebuild of an existing Files Management Service app, reimagined with:
 - **Performance optimization**: Efficient memory usage, lazy loading, and proper coroutine management
 - **Modern architecture**: Clean Architecture with MVI/MVVM, Jetpack Compose, and Kotlin coroutines
 - **Code quality**: Modular design, dependency injection (Hilt/Koin), and comprehensive testing